Bledisloe Cup rugby: Vindication for Steve Hansen in All Blacks' win over Wallabies

 No, when they needed to show something they haven't so far this year, they brought the full monty.
 It made Hansen proud, an emotion that shone through strongly afterwards.

-"It just goes to show what a bit of attitude mixed with a bit of talent does," he said.
+"We had to respond to a performance last week that we would all say wasn't good enough from our point of view and an exceptional one from Australia," he said.
 "It's a long time in sport, seven days, and I'm very proud of them.

-"We walk away from this game very satisfied with the lessons we've learned and we keep the cup so a big tick.

-"We knew we were getting better and better having spent some time together.
-You have to be patient and we got a performance tonight that the whole country can be proud of."
+"We got toweled up last week and I'm not sure any All Black has enjoyed that experience."

 One of the most pleasing things for Hansen will be how all of his men responded; not only his pack, who shoved their opposites around with relish, and not only his playmakers Richie Mo'unga and Beauden Barrett, but also his new and inexperienced wings George Bridge and Sevu Reece, and his replacements off the bench.